neondatabase/website/content/docs/guides/partner-billing.md

 If you do not include these parameters, the query defaults to the current consumption period.

 Here is an example query that returns metrics from September 1st and December 1st, 2023.
+Time values must be provided  in ISO 8601 format.
+You can use this [timestamp converter](https://www.timestamp-converter.com/).

 <CodeBlock shouldWrap>
 ```bash